 Lewis Bond TPCS Chairman

-Recent updates: H F Jackson Pottery; Events; Auction Catalogue for 16 Sept 2018; Westcountry and Candy Ware; St Marychurch Pottery revised; 2017 Auction pots now on-line; Babbacombe revised text; Dartmouth Early years up-dated; Devonway Pottery; Events; Babbacombe Pottery shapes and designs 1955-1962.
+Recent updates: AUCTION CATALOGUE FOR 22 SEPT 2019; H F Jackson Pottery; Events; Westcountry and Candy Ware; St Marychurch Pottery revised; 2017 Auction pots now on-line; Babbacombe revised text; Dartmouth Early years up-dated; Devonway Pottery; Events; Babbacombe Pottery shapes and designs 1955-1962.
 Events; Toby Jugs in Themes; Modern pottery in Themes; Links to pottery collectors Facebook Groups.

 ‘Torquay Pottery’ has become the generic term covering the numerous potteries that made Art Pottery and later souvenir/household pottery, from around 1860 until the late 20th century, mainly using local sources of red Devon clay.
 These potteries were based within about 5 miles of Torquay, in Devon, but also include a few other West Country potteries which copied the Torquay style.
 They were usually established by craftsmen who had learnt or practised their skills in Torquay.